 Looking to continue its tradition of providing content-rich educational materials for data center managers through its website, PTS has significantly upgraded its white paper section.
 As we continue to add our own industry-specific content through white paper development, presentations at numerous industry events, discussion threads on the PTS blog and through the LinkedIn Computer Room Design group, we strive to stay up-to-date on the latest facility- and IT-related trends.

-To that end we have revamped the white paper section of our website.
+To that end we have revamped our media library (registration required).
 Now you can find relevant educational papers by facility, IT or specific topics including: Consolidation, Cooling, Financial, General, Management, Network, Power, Safety, Security, Servers, Storage, and Virtualization.
 Interesting white papers to add to your reading list include:

 Proper Sizing of IT Power & Cooling (by Green Grid).
 Between 2000 and 2006, energy requirements for data centers doubled, and they are on track to double again by 2011.
 In the same time period, typical per-rack heat densities went from 1 kW to 7 kW, and they are estimated to exceed 20 kW per rack by 2010.
 This places tremendous importance on a data center facility planner's ability to properly budget for future power and cooling infrastructure requirements.
 Today's energy costs and efficiency demands necessitate a more accurate method of determining those requirements.
 This white paper has been developed to introduce the reader to the many new and highly accurate software tools available for estimating power and cooling capacity requirements.
 Click here for the full white paper.